aleph2c/miros/doc/zero_to_one.rst

   state callback functions do not have their own memory.

-  Since the callback functions don't keep any information, they can be called by many different activeobjects, in its thread, and behave as expected; there are no side effects.
+  Since the callback functions don't keep any information, they can be called by many different activeobjects, in that activeobject's thread, and behave as expected; there are no side effects.
 In this way, many different active objects can use the same set of state callback functions.

 Eve, the goddess of heaven has a birds-eye view of our little world.
 She rules over the people: the bouncers, greeters and bartenders and, Tara, "the explorer"